DhananjayPurohit/l402_middleware/README.md

 }

 impl FiatRateConfig {
-    pub async fn fiat_to_btc_amount_func(&self) -> i64 {
+     // Converts fiat amount to BTC equivalent.
+Customization possible for different API endpoints. pub async fn fiat_to_btc_amount_func(&self) -> i64 {
-        // If amount is invalid, return the minimum sats. if self.amount <= 0.0 {
+        // Return the minimum sats if the amount is invalid. if self.amount <= 0.0 {
             return MIN_SATS_TO_BE_PAID;
         }